Luxurious, practical executive car brimming with clever tech

 Mercedes is investing huge sums in autonomous driving technology and although a fully self-driving car bearing the three-pointed star is still years away, the E-Class takes us one step closer.
 Using the Remote Parking Pilot, owners can actually get out of their car, which will then park by itself in response to a prompt from their smartphone.

 The E-Class also features the latest version of Mercedes’ adaptive cruise control, a system that can maintain a safe distance between you and the car in front, right down to a stop, and even steer between the white lines at motorway speeds, although it requires some level of input at the steering wheel every 30 seconds or so.

 Other innovations include seat bolsters that actively push you towards the centre of the car when a side impact is imminent, steering that intervenes to help you steer around obstacles in an emergency, and a ‘smart’ key saved in your phone that replaces a traditional key - although this technology is only suitable for Android, and not Apple phones.

 Wide range of engines

-Launched in predicted biggest-selling E 220 d guise alongside a more powerful E 350 d, the E-Class Saloon range has grown to accommodate a cheaper diesel, a plug-in hybrid and high-performance petrol versions.
+Launched in predicted biggest-selling E 220 d guise alongside a more powerful E 350 d (now E400 d), the E-Class Saloon range has grown to accommodate a cheaper diesel, a plug-in hybrid (now discontinued) and high-performance petrol versions.